Can You See Jerusalem’s Holy Sites in One Day?

 Also located near the Western Wall are a variety of prayer books.
 I even found a vending machine near the Western Wall that sold prayer books.
 Udi told us that the prayer books are left throughout the area by the Western Wall to show that Jews are now allowed to pray openly without any opposition.

 Before leaving the Western Wall, Udi led us inside the Western Wall Tunnel.
 In its entirety, the Western Wall is just over 1,600 feet in length.
-Of that 1,600 feet, only 200 feet are exposed.
+Of that 1,600 feet, only about 200 feet are exposed.
 The rest of the Western Wall is underground and can only be seen through the Western Wall Tunnel.

-Walking Around the Muslim Quarter of the Old City of Jerusalem
+Walking Through the Muslim Quarter

 It was now time to leave the Jewish Quarter and enter the Muslim Quarter of the Old City of Jerusalem.
 As we entered the Muslim Quarter, we began to see beautiful Arabic calligraphy written on the walls.

-After walking through a Muslim market, Udi explained that we were now going to see some of the Stations of the Cross.
-While we wouldn’t have time to see all 14 Stations of the Cross, we would be able to see quite a few.
+After walking through a Muslim market, Udi explained that we were now going to see some of the Stations of the Cross in Jerusalem.
+While we wouldn’t have time to see all 14 Stations of the Cross, we would be able to see quite a few on our way to the Church of the Holy Sepulchre.

 There are 14 Stations of the Cross that follow the journey of Jesus Christ from the time he was sentenced to death until his body was placed in his tomb.
-Udi told us that we wouldn’t be able to see all of the Stations of the Cross, but he would point out as many as he could on our way through the Muslim Quarter towards the Church of the Holy Sepulchre.
+Udi told us that we wouldn’t be able to see all of the Stations of the Cross in Jerusalem, but he would point out as many as he could on our way through the Muslim Quarter towards the Church of the Holy Sepulchre.

 The 14 Stations of the Cross